opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

 .. _dovetail-test_case_requirements:

 ==========================================================
-Compliance Verification Program test case requirements
+OPNFV Verified Program test case requirements
 ==========================================================

 .. toctree::
    :maxdepth: 2

-CVP Test Suite Purpose and Goals
+OVP Test Suite Purpose and Goals
 ================================

-The CVP test suite is intended to provide a method for validating the interfaces and behaviors of an NFVi platform according to the expected capabilities exposed in OPNFV.
+The OVP test suite is intended to provide a method for validating the interfaces and behaviors of an NFVi platform according to the expected capabilities exposed in OPNFV.
 The behavioral foundation evaluated in these tests should serve to provide a functional baseline for VNF deployment and portability across NFVi instances.
-All CVP tests are available in open source and are executed in open source test frameworks.
+All OVP tests are available in open source and are executed in open source test frameworks.